Right to light: Rights

-a statutory test to clarify when courts may order damages to be paid rather than halting development or ordering demolition; an updated version of the procedure that allows landowners to prevent their neighbours from acquiring rights to light by prescription; amendment of the law governing where an unused right to light is treated as abandoned; and a power for a Tribunal to discharge or modify obsolete or unused rights to light.
+a statutory test to clarify when courts may order damages to be paid rather than halting development or ordering demolition; an updated version of the procedure that allows landowners to prevent their neighbours from acquiring rights to light by prescription; amendment of the law governing where an unused right to light is treated as abandoned; and a power for a tribunal to discharge or modify obsolete or unused rights to light.
 The Commission did not recommend that prescription should be abolished as a means of acquiring rights to light.

 United States

 Under United States tort law, in Fontainebleau Hotel Corp. v.
 Forty-Five Twenty-Five, Inc. (1959) the Florida District Courts of Appeal stated that the "ancient lights" doctrine had been unanimously repudiated in the United States.

-In 1984, voters in San Francisco passed Proposition K, which prevents construction of any building over 40 feet (12.2 m) that casts a shadow on a public park, unless the Planning Commission decides the shadow is insignificant.
+In 1984, voters in San Francisco passed Proposition K, which bans construction of any building over 40 feet (12.2 m) high that casts a shadow on a public park, unless the Planning Commission decides the shadow is insignificant.
 Massachusetts has similar laws against the casting of shadows on Boston Common, the Public Garden, and other important public open spaces.

-In 2016, the Eneref Institute launched the Right To Daylight campaign to promote the idea that daylight is a natural right.
+In 2016, the Eneref Institute in Washington, DC launched the Right To Daylight campaign to promote the idea that daylight is a natural right.